How Swedes were fooled by one of the biggest scientific bluffs of our time

 Did Erikson deliberately overstate his qualifications?

 When faced with challenges to his work, Erikson claims that we are attempting to make out that his readers are idiots.
-Nothing could be further from the truth, we believe that the books have been falsely marketed, that readers have been misled to believe that Erikson does has a scientific background and that his books are based on research.
+Nothing could be further from the truth.
+We believe that the books have been falsely marketed, and that readers have been misled to believe that Erikson has a scientific background and that his books are based on research.

 Overstated qualifications aside, the question remains as why so many people bought the book, even as suspicions were raised about its validity.
 Part of the explanation can lie in genuine psychological phenomena.
-For example, the popularity of the book could be the result of the “snowball” effect where people talking about the book increased interest and others bought it because others were talking about it.
-Another is the “sunk cost” effect, whereby people who have bought the book, spent time reading it and maybe telling their friends about it, don’t want to lose face by admitting that they got it wrong.
+For example, the popularity of the book could be the result of a snowball effect, where people talking about the book increased interest and others bought it because others were talking about it.
+Another is the ’sunk cost’ effect, whereby people who have bought the book, spent time reading it and maybe telling their friends about it, don’t want to lose face by admitting that they got it wrong.

 Then comes the question of where responsibility lies.
 The first version of the book was published by Hoi publishing, who help authors to self-publish.
 But as sales grew, it was Forum, part of Sweden’s biggest media concern Bonnier, who won the auction to buy the book and publish it for a wider audience.
-While Hoi may be forgiven for not checking the factual basis for a book, that a large publisher like Forum could publish without factchecking or assessing the authors background is difficult to fathom.
+While Hoi may be forgiven for not checking the factual basis for a book, it is difficult to fathom that a large publisher like Forum could publish without factchecking or assessing the author’s background.

 Our society builds on trust.
 We assume that people who write books understand the area they are writing about.
 We trust respectable book publishers.
 We assume newspapers editors check facts and sources.
 We believe in public service television and radio.